patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ### Separated items

-Use a (divider)[/components/divider] to visually separate `<MenuContent>`.
+Use a [divider](/components/divider) to visually separate `<MenuContent>`.
 Use the `component` property to specify the type of divider component to use.

 ```ts file="MenuWithSeparators.tsx"
 ```

 ### Titled groups of items

 Add a `<MenuGroup>` to organize `<MenuContent>` and use the `label` property to title a group of menu items.
-Use the `labelHeadingLevel` property to assign a heading level to the menu group.
+Use the `labelHeadingLevel` property to assign a heading level to the menu group label.

 ```ts file="MenuWithTitledGroups.tsx"
 ```

 ### With favorites

 The following menu example allows users to favorite menu items, an action that duplicates a menu item and places it in a separated group at the top of the menu.
-The `isFavorited` property identifies items that have been favorited by a user.
+The `isFavorited` property identifies items that a user has favorited.

 ```ts file="MenuWithFavorites.tsx"
 ```

 ### Filtering with text input

-A (text input)[components/text-input] component can be loaded within `<MenuInput>` to load a search input at the top of the menu that filters menu items as a user types.
+A [text input](components/text-input) component can be placed within `<MenuInput>` to render a search input at the top of the menu.
+In the following example, the `onChange` property of the text input is passed a callback that filters menu items as a user types.

 ```ts file="MenuFilteringWithTextInput.tsx"
 ```

 ### Option single select

 The following example demonstrates an option select menu that persists a selected menu item.
-Use the `selected` property to label a selected item with a checkmark.
-A `<MenuItem>` may use the `isSelected` property to indicate that it is selected.
+Use the `selected` property on the `<Menu>` to label a selected item with a checkmark.
+You can also use the `isSelected` property on a `<MenuItem>` to indicate that it is selected.

 ```ts file="MenuOptionSingleSelect.tsx"
 ```